In this tutorial, I’m going to show you exactly how to set up your first solar panel system, step by step.

-Connect the positive solar cable, positive solar extension cable (if using) and charge controller adaptor cable like so:
+Connect the positive solar cable, positive solar extension cable (if using) and charge controller adapter cable like so:

 Repeat the process for the negative solar cable (excluding the fuse).
-So for my setup, I connected the solar panel cable, extension cable, and adaptor cable like so:
+So for my setup, I connected the solar panel cable, extension cable, and adapter cable like so:

 And here’s what they looked like when connected:

 Now your solar panel is ready to be connected to your solar charge controller!